ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### Andy
 *August 20, 2009 at 4:17 pm*

 Good stuff Yoav.
-I’m sure your article will be useful to others as well.
+I'm sure your article will be useful to others as well.

 ---